MindTouch/mindtouch-http.php/README.md

 // what does our URL look like now?
 $result = $uri->toString(); // https://mindtouch.example.com/@api/scim/v2/users?xyzzy=plugh&baz=abc

-// we can give our XUri object to a HttpPlug or an ApiPlug to create a client
+// we can give our XUri object to a Plug or an ApiPlug to create a client
-$plug = new HttpPlug($uri);
+$plug = new \modethirteen\Http\Plug($uri);

-// HttpPlug holds the main HTTP client functionality which can technically be used with any HTTP server
+// Plug holds the main HTTP client functionality which can technically be used with any HTTP server
 // ...however ApiPlug provides a layer of MindTouch API-specific request formatting and response handling
 // ...and is highly recommended when connecting to the MindTouch API
 $plug = new ApiPlug($uri);